 2) Security and Inspection conditions applicable to Unoccupied Properties will not apply

-NEW: What Notification does RSA require from customers confirming that a business premises has been closed?
+What Notification does RSA require from customers confirming that a business premises has been closed?

 We would encourage customers to notify us if their business premises have been closed as a result of the UK Government’s COVID-19 guidance or restrictions.
 However, we understand that these are difficult times and will not refuse to consider a claim simply because a customer has not specifically advised that a building is now closed as a direct consequence of UK Government COVID-19 guidance or restrictions.

-NEW: What approach will RSA take on buildings that were already Unoccupied before the COVID-19 restrictions were imposed?
+What approach will RSA take on buildings that were already Unoccupied before the COVID-19 restrictions were imposed?

 For buildings or business premises that were already vacant prior to the imposition of the applicable UK Government restrictions, there will be no change to the cover restrictions, policy conditions or specific requirements that would have already been applied to maintain policy cover.